-The engineer who took us to the moor
+The engineer who took us to the moon

-director of the Software Engineering Division of the MIT Instrumentation Laboratory, where with her team she developed the navigation software for the Apollo Space Program.
+Margaret Hamilton is a computer scientist, mathematician, and s oft ware engineer.
+S h e was director of the Software Engineering Division of the MIT Instrumentation Laboratory, where with her team she developed the navigation software for the Apollo Space Program.